EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     return render_template("register.html", message=message)  # displays registration page with error messages if any
 ```
-To make the register function I first defined a flask route for the registration page and definied the method "post" to get the information posted by the user.The function first check if the request method is POST(is the user submitted the for to register), then it retrieves the user's name, email, password, password confirmation, bio, and selected clubs from the form data that is displayed in the register.html.
+To make the register function I first defined a flask route for the registration page and definied the method "post" to get the information posted by the user.The function first check if the request method is POST(if the user submitted the form to register), then it retrieves the user's name, email, password, password confirmation, bio, and selected clubs from the form data that is displayed in the register.html.
 Then I used a validation method: regular expressions (regex)  to make sure that the uer enter a valid email and secure passowrd
 ```.py
 password_regex = r"^(?=.*[A-Za-z])(?=.*\d)(?=.*[@$!%*#?&])[A-Za-z\d@$!%*#?&]{8,}$"
 email_regex = r"[^@]+@[^@]+\.[^@]+"